 Caotinha, Benguela © jlrsousa

-Situated in Central Africa, west of Zambia and north of Namibia, Angola is slowly realising its potential as a tourist destination after independence from Portugal in 1975 triggered decades of bloody civil war.
+Situated in Central Africa, Angola is slowly realising its potential as a tourist destination after independence from Portugal in 1975 triggered decades of bloody civil war.
 A stunning coastline strung with beautiful sandy beaches, a mountainous interior that gives way to deep gorges and tumbling waterfalls, and a number of national parks and wildlife reserves throughout, Angola offers an array of opportunities for eco-tourism to visitors.
 Natural beauty aside, the country also boasts a rich traditional culture, culinary specialities and a people that are known for their hospitality and friendliness.

 The picture is not entirely rosy, however, and the lack of infrastructure, the difficulties and dangers of overland transport, and poor health services are challenges travellers need to consider, particularly outside of the capital Luanda.
 But signs of economic recovery are evident, and the fact that Angola is rich in natural resources such as diamonds and gas, as well as being one of Africa's largest oil exporters, brings hope for development in the not too distant future.

 Become our Angola Travel Expert

 We are looking for contributors for our Angola travel guide.
 If you are a local, a regular traveller to Angola or a travel professional with time to contribute and answer occasional forum questions, please contact us.